About the conference

 Conference hub: 30 Aberdeen Street, Northbridge

-Co-hosted with NMTAFE, the conference will be held at the NMTAFE, Northbridge campus.
-Located immediately north of Perth’s CBD.
-Northbridge is known as Perth’s cultural centre, with its cluster of modern art galleries, street art and restaurants.
+The conference will be held at NMTAFE, Northbridge campus.
+Located immediately north of Perth’s CBD, Northbridge is known as Perth’s cultural centre, with its cluster of modern art galleries, street art and restaurants.

 Welcome reception: 12 Aberdeen Street, Northbridge